rajeshchada/aspnet-core/AspNetCore as WindowsService/Readme.md

     else
         host.RunAsService();
     ```
+4) Publish release build to file system.
-4) To install as a Windows Service you need to run below statement in the command prompt (with Administrator privileges):
+5) To install as a Windows Service you need to run below statement in the command prompt (with Administrator privileges):
     ```
     sc create [service name] [binPath= ]   (Change ServiceName and binPath to match yours)
     ```